Sullivan's Island, South Carolina: Geography

 Sullivan's Island is located along the Atlantic Ocean near the center of Charleston County.
 The town is bordered to the west by the entrance to Charleston Harbor, to the north by Cove Inlet and the Intracoastal Waterway, and to the east by Breach Inlet and Swinton Creek.
 The Ben Sawyer Bridge connects Sullivan's Island to Mount Pleasant to the north.
 A bridge spanning Breach Inlet connects it to Isle of Palms to the east.
 By road it is 9 mi north and then west into Charleston.

 According to the U.S. Census Bureau, the town of Sullivan's Island has a total area of 8.9 km2, of which 6.5 km2 is land and 2.4 km2, or 27.36%, is water.

+Nature trail

+Traversing across the maritime forest and grasslands, there is a nature trail with a diverse wildlife habitat.
+Birdwatching is common.
+Seabirds and shorebirds can be seen there, including sanderlings, terns, willets and loons.

 Climate

 According to the Köppen Climate Classification system, Sullivan's Island has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hottest temperature recorded in Sullivan's Island was 105 F on June 26, 1952, while the coldest temperature recorded was 9 F on January 21, 1985.